jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The word is pronounced like magic but spelled differently to note a critical difference: majic is the free choice of a regular person to proactively and intentionally evolve.
 Even if they don't fully understand how they're upgrading civilization.
 Majic encompasses our yearning to explore, to learn, to grow, to live to our fullest potential.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SpicyEmptyGenet' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 _The joy of majic.
-Creating fire started our civilization.
+Fittingly, creating fire started our civilization.
 Credit: [Cast Away](https://en.wikipedia.org/wiki/Cast_Away)._

 We usually underappreciate how joyous it is to learn new tools.
 But every time we try, we're like a drowning desert fox wearing fins and goggles, yelling out, "I'm getting better!" as he fulfills his dream of learning to swim.
 Pushing our boundaries is what life is all about.
 It's majic that keeps us jumping back into the water and out of our foxholes.
 It's the majical joy of overcoming obstacles, learning new skills, and trying again, that keeps us playing the game of civilization.